 Maybe it hurts more to some, and less to others.
 But I doubt anyone could deny that their heart hasn’t ached once in their lifetime, even slightly, over someone.
 You reflect on all the things you looked forward to- living together, traveling, growing old, and realize it’ll never come to be.
 You remember every single moment you shared, and wonder where those kids went.
 What happened to the dreams and happiness they used to thrive on?

 I can’t say I handled it well, initially.
 I was upset, I was mad, I was crying hysterically.
 My body was violently shaking, my nose stuffed with tissues, my eyes shot with pain- you’d think you were watching some underfunded romantic comedy!
 But no one was laughing.
 It was hard to accept because I was stuck in the past; of the dreams and hopes we had shared long ago, before we realized we had grown apart.
 Knowing this didn’t change the fact that my heart was ripped open, and nothing could stop the hurt.
 I understood, sure.
 But how could I act like I was alright when I was broken?
 Do you know that feeling?
 Have you ever been there?
 It sucks.

 I’ve just never been so disappointed in someone else.
 Nothing in my being, even when I was upset, could forget, or forgive, how she acted towards the end.
-Nothing could make me forgive her, even now, knowing she was cheating on me.
+Nothing could make me forgive her, even now, knowing she had given up on us for someone else.
 She was a different person, and someone looking back now, that I could never believe that I loved or trusted.

 So, what is the best part of breaking up?